asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

     someSignupKey: someSignupValue
 ```

-## Example

-Here's an example illustrating all the tags being defined in the `components` object and then referenced in other components such as `servers`, `channels` and more:
+Here's an example illustrating all the tags being defined in the `components` object and then referenced in other components such as `servers`, `channels`, and more:

 ```yml
 asyncapi: 3.0.0